,

 NEOS 10714

-"All this is unbelievable" - with these admiringly meant words Wolfgang Meyer, soloist of the quintet for clarinet, string quartet and tape by Charles Uzor, closes his booklet text on the music of this highly talented black African composer.
-In fact: it is unbelievable how confidently this artist, born in Nigeria in 1961, manages a wide variety of cultural, historical and current styles; how he weaves them into consistent works with a peculiar tone that often touches on the mysterious without having to think about cheap eclecticism.
+“It's impossible to grasp all of this” - with these admiringly meant words, Wolfgang Meyer, soloist of Charles Uzor's quintet for clarinet, string quartet and tape, concludes his booklet text on the music of this highly talented black African composer.
+In fact, it's hard to believe how confidently this artist, born in Nigeria in 1961, has a wide range of cultural, historical and current styles; how he weaves them into consistent works with a peculiar, often mysterious tone, without any thought of cheap eclecticism.

 Disturbing and fascinating at the same time

-Uzor, who came to Switzerland as a seven-year-old during the Biafra War, first studied in Rome, Bern and Zurich, before earning his concert diploma as an oboist and his master's degree in composition at the University of London.
-Long fascinated by a key text of Husserl's phenomenology, after his return to Switzerland he completed a dissertation on the connection between melody and inner consciousness of time.
-The linear element also plays a central role in Charles Uzor's highly vital music.
-So in the clarinet quintet “a chantar m'er de so q'ieu no voldria…” (2004 – 2005), the title of which (“I will sing what I would never have wanted to sing”) goes back to a cantus by Beatrix de Dia, so the minnesong of a southern French, so-called “Trobairitz” of the late Middle Ages.
-Disturbing and fascinating at the same time are the screeching bird sounds in the second movement, which are said to come from a Papuan initiation rite.
+Uzor, who came to Switzerland at the age of seven during the Biafran War, first studied in Rome, Bern and Zurich, then received his concert diploma as an oboist and his master's degree in composition at the University of London.
+Having long been fascinated by a key text in Husserl's phenomenology, he completed a dissertation on the connection between melody and inner time consciousness after his return to Switzerland.
+The linear moment also plays a central role in Charles Uzor's highly vital music.
+So in the clarinet quintet “a chantar m'er de so q'ieu no voldria…” (2004 – 2005), whose title (“I will sing what I never wanted to sing”) goes back to a cantus by Beatrix de Dia the love song of a southern French, so-called “Trobairitz” of the late Middle Ages.
+The birdcry-like sounds in the second movement, which are said to come from a Papuan initiation rite, are both disturbing and fascinating.

 clear vision

-Uzor, whose already diverse oeuvre also includes theater works, orchestral works and choral music, enjoys working with painters, poets and choreographers.
-His main interest at the moment is in works with smaller ensembles.
-In addition to the downright suggestive clarinet quintet, his CD, which has now been released on the NEOS label, contains a musical exegesis of William Shakespeare's sixty-fifth sonnet: a seemingly paradoxical dance around aspects of transience, to which beauty is also entrusted.
-With clever commitment and clear vision, the four musicians of the Carmina Quartet traverse complex fields of rhythm, glissando zones and modal landscapes of harmony.
-The hallucinatory echo chambers that keep opening up in the two-movement guitar quartet “qui ainsi me refait … veoir seulement oïr”, in which the tones of a ballad by Guillaume de Machaut linger, are also elusive and unfathomable.
-In the second movement, space and time seem to melt away, because the “normal tuning” is played by instruments tuned in sixth tones that make the last certainties falter.
-One may hear and see … none of this can be grasped.
+Uzor, whose diverse oeuvre also includes theater works, orchestral works and choral music, enjoys working with painters, poets and choreographers.
+His main interest is currently in smaller-scale works.
+In addition to the almost suggestive clarinet quintet, his CD, which has now been released on the NEOS label, contains a musical exegesis of William Shakespeare's sixty-fifth sonnet: a seemingly paradoxical dance around aspects of transience, to which the beautiful is also given.
+With clever commitment and a clear vision, the four musicians of the Carmina Quartet navigate complex rhythm fields, glissando zones and modally toned landscapes of harmony.
+The hallucinatory echo chambers that repeatedly open up in the two-movement guitar quartet “qui ainsi me refait... veoir seulement oïr”, in which the tones of a ballad by Guillaume de Machaut linger, are also intangible and cannot be fathomed.
+In the second movement, space and time seem to dissolve, because in the “normal mood” instruments retuned to a sixth tone ratio play sounds that shake the last security.
+You can hear and see... all of this is beyond comprehension.

 Helmut Rohm